-Use of proceeds We estimate that we will receive net proceeds from this offering of approximately $ [\bullet], $ or $ [\bullet] $ if the underwriters exercise their overallotment option in full, based upon an assumed public offering price of $ [\bullet] $ per Class A Unit.
+We estimate that we will receive net proceeds from this offering of approximately \$3.20 million, or \$3.75 million if the underwriters exercise their over-allotment option in full, based upon an assumed public offering price of \$1.34 per Class A Unit.
 We intend to use the net proceeds from this offering for general corporate purposes and working capital.

+Risk factors:

-Risk factors You should carefully consider the risk factors described in the section of this prospectus titled "Risk Factors," together with all of the other information included and incorporated by reference in this prospectus, before deciding to invest in our securities.
-Market and trading symbol Our common stock is listed on the Nasdaq Capital Market under the symbol "INBS".
-We do not intend to list the shares of Series E Convertible Preferred Stock or the warrants on any securities exchange or nationally recognized trading system.
-Without a trading market, the liquidity of the Series E Convertible Preferred Stock or the warrants will be extremely limited.
+You should carefully consider the risk factors described in the section of this prospectus titled "Risk Factors," together with all of the other information included and incorporated by reference in this prospectus, before deciding to invest in our securities.

+Market and trading symbol:

+Our common stock is listed on the Nasdaq Capital Market under the symbol "INBS".
+We do not intend to list the shares of Series E Convertible Preferred Stock or the Warrants on any securities exchange or nationally recognized trading system.
+Without a trading market, the liquidity of the Series E Convertible Preferred Stock and the Warrants will be extremely limited.
-Unless otherwise stated in this prospectus, the total number of shares of common stock outstanding as of the date of this prospectus and after this offering is based on 2,330,399 shares outstanding as of July 10, 2023, and assumes (i) the sale of [•] Class A Units based on an assumed public offering price of \$[•], the last reported sales price of our shares of common stock on the Nasdaq Capital Market on [•], 2023; (ii) no exercise of the underwriters' over-allotment option; (iii) no exercise of the warrants included in this offering; (iv) no sale of Class B Units and no conversion of Series E Convertible Preferred Stock included in the Class B Units; and excludes the following other securities:

-- [•] shares of common stock issuable upon the exercise of outstanding warrants with a weighted-average exercise price of \$[•] per share+; - [•] shares of common stock issuable upon the conversion of Series C Convertible Preferred Stock reserved for issuance by the Company+; and - up to an aggregate of 100,000 shares of common stock reserved for future issuance under our 2019 Long Term Incentive Plan (the "2019 Plan")
+- Unless otherwise stated in this prospectus, the total number of shares of common stock outstanding as of the date of this prospectus and after this offering is based on 2,330,399 shares outstanding as of September 19, 2023, and assumes (i) the sale of 2,985,074 Class A Units based on an assumed public offering price of \$1.34, the last reported sales price of our shares of common stock on the Nasdaq Capital Market on September 19, 2023; (ii) no exercise of the underwriters' over-allotment option; (iii) no exercise of the Warrants included in this offering; (iv) no sale of Class B Units and no conversion of Series E Convertible Preferred Stock included in the Class B Units; and excludes the following other securities: - 426,521 shares of common stock issuable upon the exercise of outstanding warrants with a weighted-average exercise price of \$205.03 per share+; - 75,000 shares of common stock issuable upon the conversion of Series C Convertible Preferred Stock reserved for issuance by the Company in connection with securing potential indemnification claims by the Company; and - up to an aggregate of 100,000 shares of common stock reserved for future issuance under our 2019 Long Term Incentive Plan (the "2019 Plan")